 Some important things to remember:

-This usually involves digging around the stump and using various methods (ax, chainsaw, chain and vehicle) to remove the bulk of the stump out of the ground.
-This method can have several drawbacks: soil around the cutting surface can ruin a chainsaw blade, the chain and vehicle method can be hard on engines, all of the above can lead to back injuries.
-Unless you are planning on utilizing the exact site for another planting, there is no reason the stump cannot be left in the ground after grinding off the top or letting rot naturally.
+- Physical Removal This usually involves digging around the stump and using various methods (ax, chainsaw, chain, and vehicle) to remove the bulk of the stump from the ground.
+This is a great method for smaller stumps (or people with a lot of energy).
+It can, however, pose several potential issues: soil around the cutting surface can ruin a chainsaw blade, the chain and vehicle method can be hard on vehicles, and serious injuries are possible.
+Unless you are planning to use the same site for another planting, there is no reason the stump cannot be left in the ground after grinding off the top or allowed to rot naturally.

-There are a few products available to help decay tree stumps, however their use must be exercised with extreme caution or avoided altogether.
-It is now understood that tree roots spread much wider than previously thought and that they often graft with roots of other trees, particularly if they are in the same family.
+There are a few products available to help speed up decay of tree stumps, however their use must be exercised with extreme caution or should be avoided altogether.
+Tree roots spread much wider than previously thought and often graft with roots of other trees, particularly if they are in the same family.
 Therefore, chemicals applied to a live tree stump have the potential to spread to other nearby trees and cause injury.
-Trenching around an undesired tree stump, to a depth of 18 to 24 inches, will assure that any chemicals applied to the stump will not effect other nearby trees.
-However, depending on the proximity of the other trees, the trenching itself may cause damage.
-When other desirable trees are nearby, stump grinding or allowing the stump to rot naturally really are the best options.
+Trenching around a tree stump, to a depth of 18 to 24 inches, will minimize the possibility that any chemicals applied to the stump will not affect other nearby trees, but may itself cause damage to the roots of other, nearby trees.
+When desirable trees are nearby, stump grinding or allowing the stump to rot naturally really are the best options.
+Remember, any chemical strong enough to decay a stump is potentially dangerous to you, your family, pets and/or wildlife.
+As such, strict adherence to the manufacturer’s safety guidelines are paramount.